MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example creates the report submission policy with the Microsoft integrated reporting experience disabled, and user reporting via third-party tools to the specified user submissions mailbox.
+This example creates the report submission policy with the Microsoft integrated reporting experience disabled, and user reporting via third-party tools to the specified reporting mailbox.

 ## PARAMETERS